On this page:

 Since our commencement ceremonies immediately follow final exams, we are not able to certify the completion of graduation requirements prior to commencement.
 Therefore, Wright State University does not distribute diplomas at its ceremonies.

 Students who are graduating during Fall and Spring Semesters will receive their diploma cover during the commencement ceremony.
 Summer graduates will receive their diploma cover in the mail.
 Please note it may take 6–8 weeks to receive your transcript and cover.

 The Wright State Bookstore holds a Graduation Fair prior to the December and April Commencement ceremonies where patrons may purchase a range of supplies for their graduation needs, including invitation cards, banners, gifts, etc.

-The Graduation Fair for the 2016 Fall Commencement will be held in the Bookstore on October 19 & 20, 2016 from 11 am - 6 pm.
-There will be several vendors present for you to speak with; Framing Success, Oak Hall, and Balfour.
-If you are unable to attend the fair, graduation announcements and class rings may be ordered online at balfour.com.
+The Graduation Fair for the 2017 Spring Commencement will be held in the Bookstore on March 8 & 9, 2017 from 11 a.m.–5 p.m.
+There will be several vendors present for you to speak with; Framing Success, and Herff Jones.
+If you are unable to attend the fair, you may order graduation announcements and class rings online.

 Please contact the bookstore directly with questions (937) 775-5600 or go to www.wright.bncollege.com.

 Wright State University works with Graduation Foto, a leading commencement photographer.
 Prior to the start of the ceremony, Graduation Foto will be available for pre-commencement photographs on the upper-level concourse - gate 1and in the McLin Gymnasium.
 During the ceremony Graduation Foto will take one additional photograph.

 Following the commencement ceremony, the photographer will mail no-obligation proofs within a week of the ceremony.
 Please remember: family and friends will not have access to the arena floor during the ceremony.